 Lawful basis for processing

-Where a paid membership exists, we will process your personal data under the lawful basis of necessity for fulfillment of that contract.
+Where a paid membership or commission exists, we will process your personal data under the lawful basis of necessity for fulfillment of that contract.

 Public Accounts where no money is exchanged; the lawful basis of processing is consent.